trueos/trueos-docs/trueos-handbook/postinstall.rst

 ============================

 Installing |trueos| is usually very simple.
-However, sometimes problems will occur.
-This section will examine solutions to the most common installation problems.
+However, sometimes problems occur.
+This section examines solutions to the most common installation problems.

-The |trueos| installer creates a log which keeps a record of all the completed steps as well as any errors.
-When an installation error occurs, the |trueos| installer will ask to generate an error report.
-If :guilabel:`Yes` is chosen, a pop-up message will ask to save the error log to a USB stick.
+The |trueos| installer creates a log which keeps a record of all the completed steps, as well as any errors.
+When an installation error occurs, the |trueos| installer asks to generate an error report.
+If :guilabel:`Yes` is chosen, a pop-up message asks to save the error log to a USB stick.
 Type :kbd:`y` and insert a FAT formatted USB thumb drive to copy the log.

 While in the installer, read this log to see what went wrong.
 Click the black :guilabel:`Emergency Shell and Utilities` icon, then select